ImageMagick v6 Examples --

 [IM Output]

-This provides a simple way of creating a overlapped version of two images.
+This provides a simple way of overlapping two images.
 See Overlapping Photos.

 Compose Mask and Transparency